Toyota Mirai: Safety

 At Toyota's Higashi-Fuji Technical Center, the Mirai has been subjected to extensive crash testing to evaluate a design specifically intended to address frontal, side and rear impacts and to provide claimed excellent protection of vehicle occupants.
 A high level of collision safety has also been achieved to help protect the fuel cell stack and high-pressure tanks against body deformation.
 The high pressure hydrogen tanks are claimed to have excellent hydrogen permeation prevention performance, strength, and durability.
 Hydrogen sensors provide warnings and can shut off tank main stop valves.
 The hydrogen tanks and other hydrogen-related parts are located outside the cabin to ensure that if hydrogen leaks, it will dissipate easily.
 The vehicle structure is enhanced with carbon-fiber-reinforced polymers from Toray and designed to disperse and absorb impact energy across multiple parts to ensure a high-impact safety performance that protects the Toyota FC Stack and high-pressure hydrogen tanks during frontal, side or rear impacts.

 Second generation (JPD20; 2020)

 The second-generation Mirai was unveiled in October 2019 and went on sale in December 2020.
 It has a target of 30 percent increase in driving range with increased hydrogen capacity.

-The updated version launched on 12 April 2021 includes the "Advanced Drive" system including driver monitor camera and remote software updates.
-The system is equipped with lane centering system, can maintain the distance from other vehicles, navigate a lane split, change lanes, and overtake other vehicles.
-It also has "Advanced Park", an advanced parking assistance system.
+In April 2021, Toyota announced that it would offer its "Teammate" level 2 driver assistance system on Mirai.
+The system offers two modes, Advanced Drive and Advanced Park.
+Advanced Drive provides "hands off" driving on supported roads with a driver monitoring system verifying that the operator keeps their eyes on the road.
+Advanced Park is an advanced parking assistance system.

+In March 2023, the Mirai received a new infotainment system.